lornajane/fun-with-http/workshop/exercises/exercise5.md

 ## Proxy of your choice

 It's the last exercise, pick one of the proxy tools, get it working and use it to inspect traffic (ngrok gives us some of this functionality).
-Investigate how you would use SSL with this tool.
+Investigate how you would use TLS with this tool.

 ## Appendix A: Links to proxy tools